 Maze procedure.
-In the maze procedure, a surgeon makes a series of surgical incisions in the heart tissue in the upper half of your heart (atria) to create a pattern or maze of scar tissue.
+In the maze procedure, a surgeon makes tiny cuts in the upper half of the heart to create a pattern of scar tissue.
 The pattern is called a maze.
 The heart's signals can't pass through scar tissue.
-This treatment can block stray electrical heart signals that cause some types of arrhythmia.
+This treatment can block stray electrical heart signals that cause some types of fast heartbeats.

 Lifestyle and home remedies

-Your doctor may suggest that, in addition to other treatments, you make lifestyle changes that will keep your heart as healthy as possible.
+Making lifestyle changes can help keep your heart as healthy as possible.

 - Eat heart-healthy foods.
 Eat a healthy diet that's low in salt and solid fats and rich in fruits, vegetables and whole grains.

-- Exercise regularly.
-Aim to exercise for at least 30 minutes on most days.
+- Get regular exercise.
+Try to exercise for at least 30 minutes on most days.

-- Quit smoking.
-If you smoke and can't quit on your own, talk to your doctor about strategies or programs to help you break a smoking habit.
+- Don't smoke.
+If you smoke and can't quit on your own, talk to a healthcare professional about strategies or programs to help.

 - Maintain a healthy weight.
 Being overweight increases the risk of heart disease.
 Talk with your care team to set realistic goals for body mass index (BMI) and weight.

-- Drink alcohol in moderation.
+- Limit alcohol.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.

 Preparing for an appointment

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Medical appointments can be brief.
+There's often a lot to discuss.
+So it's a good idea to be prepared for your appointment.
+Here's some information to help you prepare for your appointment.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-You may need to do this if your doctor orders any blood tests.
+When you make the appointment, ask if there's anything you need to do in advance.
+For example, you may be told not to eat or drink for a few hours before a cholesterol test.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to heart arrhythmia.
+- Write down any symptoms you're having, including any that may seem unrelated to heart arrhythmias.

-- Write down key personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down important personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

-- Make a list of all medications, including vitamins or supplements that you're taking.
+- Make a list of all medicines, including vitamins or supplements that you're taking.
+Include dosages.

-- Write down questions to ask your doctor.
+- Write down questions to ask your care team.